-Pediatric Rash and Infection Treatment Questions and Answers
+Pediatric Rash and Infection Treatment in Denton, TX

+Although most rashes are benign, a rash on your child’s skin might be a sign of a more serious issue that needs medical attention.
 If you or your child has an infection or a rash, come to Minor Emergency of Denton today!
-Our team of kind and caring staff are experienced in treating infections, and can help you or your child find the relief they need!
-For more information, please call us or simply walk-in!
+Dr. Andrew J. Blankenau, MD, along with his team of kind and caring staff, is experienced in treating infections, and can help you or your child find the relief they need!
+For more information, please contact us or simply walk in!
+We are conveniently located at 4400 Teasley Ln #200 Denton, TX 76210.

 It can be disconcerting to see a rash appear on your child, especially if it is accompanied by other negative symptoms.
 In such cases, an urgent care clinic can provide quick and effective treatment to prevent the rash from spreading or getting worse.
 At Minor Emergency of Denton, our doctors and medical professionals have a wealth of experience and expertise in providing high-quality treatment for pediatric rashes and skin infections.